The Biewer Terrier (pronounced “bee-vah”/“beaver”) is a toy-sized dog similar to the Yorkshire Terrier.

 Where Does the Biewer Terrier Come From?

-Yorkshire terriers are an old English breed kept first to control vermin and then increasingly as a companion.
-As such they combine the alertness and vigor or a working terrier with the amiable and friendly temperament of a toy dog.
+They combine the alertness and vigor of a working terrier with the amiable and friendly temperament of a toy dog.

 Yorkies are dark grey and brown in color (referred to in show standards as ‘blue and tan’ or ‘blue and gold’).